bitst0rm-pub/Formatter/README.md

     },

     // A set of directories where executable programs are located.
-    // It can be absolute paths to module directories, python zipfiles.
+    // These can be absolute paths to module directories or Python zipfiles.
     // Any environment variables like PATH, PYTHONPATH, GEM_PATH, GOPATH,
     // GOROOT, GOBIN, TMPDIR, WHATEVER, etc. can be added here.
-    // This option is similar to running 'export PYTHONPATH="/path/to/my/site-packages"'
+    // This is similar to running 'export PYTHONPATH="/path/to/my/site-packages"'
-    // from terminal.
-But it is only temporary in the memory and will only apply
-    // for the current formatting session.
-Your system environment remains untouched.
+    // from the terminal.
+It is temporary, your system environment remains untouched.
-    // Non-existent environment directories and files will be silently ignored.
-    // This option can be ommitted, but for python, ruby and erlang you probably need
-    // to add it.
-In debug mode, Formatter will display your current system environments
-    // to assist you in configuration.
-On Windows, you can use either escaped
-    // backslashes (e.g., "C:\\a\\b\\c") or forward slashes (e.g., "C:/a/b/c")
+    // On Windows, you can use either escaped backslashes (e.g., "C:\\a\\b\\c") or
-    // as path separators for all other options in this file as well.
+    // forward slashes (e.g., "C:/a/b/c") as path separators for all other options.
     "environ": {
         "PATH": ["/path/to/erlang@22/bin:$PATH", "$PATH:/path/to/elixir/bin", "/path/to/.cache/rebar3/bin:$PATH"],
         "GEM_PATH": ["${HOME}/to/my/ruby"],